 Best Powerlifting Shoes for Beginners

-The sport of powerlifting can be incredibly fun and it’s something that I think every lifter should try at least once in their training career.
-That’s why I really enjoy testing the best powerlifting shoes for beginners.
+Powerlifting can be incredibly fun, and I think every lifter should try it at least once in their training career.
+That’s why I enjoy testing the best powerlifting shoes for beginners.

 When it comes to beginner-friendly powerlifting shoes, I’m mostly concerned with two things.
 First, is the shoe cost-efficient?
 Budget-friendly shoes can be great because they’ll help you save money while you explore if the sport of powerlifting is right for you.

 Second, I assess a shoe’s performance for squats and deadlifts.
-Beginners will likely still be in the midst of deciding many things like whether they prefer to compete and squat in weightlifting shoes or flat shoes.
+Beginners will likely still be deciding many things like whether they prefer to compete and squat in weightlifting shoes or flat shoes.
 If you’re uncertain about this, I’d suggest hiring a coach.

 Top Pick: Converse Chuck Taylor All-Star